girder/girder_worker/docs/docker_run.rst

 Temporary Volume
 ^^^^^^^^^^^^^^^^

-A ``TemporaryVolume`` class is provided representing a temporary directory on the host machine that is mounted into the container. ``TemporaryVolume.default`` holds a default instance that is used as the default location for many other parts of the girder_worker docker infrastructure for example when downloading file.
+A :py:class:`girder_worker.docker.transforms.TemporaryVolume` class is provided representing a temporary directory on the host machine that is mounted into the container. :py:attribute:`girder_worker.docker.transforms.TemporaryVolume.default` holds a default instance that is used as the default location for many other parts of the Girder Worker docker infrastructure for example when downloading a file.
 See `Downloading files from Girder`_.
-However, it can also be using explicity for example, here it is being passed as a container argument for use within a container.
-Again, girder_worker will take care of transforming the ``TemporaryVolume`` instance into the appropriate path inside the container, so the container entrypoint will simply recieve a path.
+However, it can also be used explicity for example, here it is being passed as a container argument for use within a container.
+Again, Girder Worker will take care of transforming the :py:class:`girder_worker.docker.transforms.TemporaryVolume` instance into the appropriate path inside the container, so the container entrypoint will simply recieve a path.

 .. code-block:: python

     vol = Volume('/home/docker/data', '/mnt/docker/')
     docker_run.delay('my/image', pull_image=True, container_args=[TemporaryVolume.default])

-Note that we don't have to add the instance to the ``volumes`` parameter as it is automatically added to the list of volumes to mount.
+Note that because we are using the default path, we don't have to add the instance to the ``volumes`` parameter as it is automatically added to the list of volumes to mount.

 Downloading files from Girder
 -----------------------------

-Accessing files held in girder from within a container is straight forward using the ``GirderFileIdToVolume`` utility class.
-One simply provides the file id as a argument to the constructor and pass the instance as a container argument.
+Accessing files held in girder from within a container is straightforward using the :py:class:`girder_worker.docker.transforms.girder.GirderFileIdToVolume` utility class.
+One simply provides the file id as an argument to the constructor and passes the instance as a container argument.

 .. code-block:: python

     docker_run.delay('my/image', pull_image=True,
         container_args=[GirderFileIdToVolume(file_id)])

+The :py:class:`girder_worker.docker.transforms.girder.GirderFileIdToVolume` instance
-The ``GirderFileIdToVolume`` instance will take care of downloading the file from Girder and passes the path it was download to the docker containers entrypoint as an argument.
+will take care of downloading the file from Girder and passing the path it was downloaded to into the docker container's entrypoint as an argument.

 If no ``volume`` parameter is specified then the file will be downloading to the task temporary volume.
-The file can also be downloaded to a specific ``Volume`` by specifying a volume parameter, as follows:
+The file can also be downloaded to a specific :py:class:`girder_worker.docker.transforms.Volume` by specifying a volume parameter, as follows:

 .. code-block:: python